 It’s important to know the types of bankruptcies when you are doing research as the goal of each is to receive debt relief through discharging debts.
 One type of bankruptcy may be more expensive, but you can save property.
-In another type of bankruptcy, the discharge may be 3 or 5 years vs. 90 days.
+In another type of bankruptcy, the discharge can take 3 or 5 years vs. 120 days.

 The purpose of this article is to explain the types of bankruptcies, discuss the process, and pros and cons while providing information and insight to help you make the most informed decision.